thegenemyers/FASTK/README.md

 ### K-mer Profile Class

-A Profile\_Index object is a record with 6 fields as described in the comments below
+A Profile\_Index object is a record with 6 fields as described in the comments of the declaration below:

 ```
 typedef struct